 Commission Decision 2007/275/EC defines a composite product as a foodstuff intended for human consumption that contains both processed products of animal origin and products of plant origin, examples of composite products include cheese and pepperoni pizza, salmon and broccoli quiche, mayonnaise (made with pasteurised egg).

-A composite product will require a health certificate and will be subject to veterinary checks at a Border Control Post if it contains:
+A composite product will be subject to veterinary checks at a Border Control Post if:

 Composite products subject to veterinary checks must give at least 24 hours notice prior to the arrival of the consignment at the Border Control Post.
 They must be accompanied by a composite product health certificate.
-Further information on importing composite foods is available on the DAFM website.
+Further details are available on the DAFM website.